Cadilo0007/Home-automation/README.md

-home automation using ARDUINO UNO and ESP32,
+Home Automation using ARDUINO UNO and ESP32 for my project school